 Once agreed to at report stage and read a second time, the bill is slated for third reading.

-Most bills are referred to the standing committee whose mandate most closely corresponds to the bill's subject matter.
+Most bills are referred to the standing committee the mandate of which most closely corresponds to the bill’s subject matter.
 However, the House may choose to refer a bill to a legislative committee, a distinct type of committee created solely to undertake the consideration of legislation.

-Once the witnesses have been heard, the committee proceeds to study the bill clause-by-clause.
+Once the witnesses have been heard, the committee proceeds to clause-by-clause study of the bill.
 It is at this point that members may propose amendments to the bill.
 Each clause is considered separately.
-Once all the parts of the bill have been considered and adopted, with or without amendment, the committee votes on the bill as a whole.
+Once all the parts of the bill have been considered and adopted with or without amendment, the committee votes on the bill as a whole.